faro1976/utiu/thesis/TAPAS/README.md

 * Bitcoin statistics and prediction

-Bitcoin price prediction and general statistics about Blockchain and Bitcoin network (regression, ? features): regression techniques to predict Bitcoin price observing a few features inside Blockchain and Bitcoin peer-to-peer network.
+Bitcoin price prediction and general statistics about Blockchain and Bitcoin network: regression techniques to predict Bitcoin price observing a set of features inside Blockchain and Bitcoin peer-to-peer network, adopting time window to predict the average price of Bitcoin in the next hour.
 Dataset retrieved from regular polling of Blockchair REST APIs (https://github.com/Blockchair/Blockchair.Support/blob/master/API.md).

 * Activity detection

-Activity recognition of older people by wearable sensors (classification, 9 features, 4 classes): classification of older people motion data to detect motion labels: sitting on bed, sitting on chair, lying on bed, ambulating.
+Activity recognition of older people by wearable sensors (classification, 4 classes): classification of older people motion data to detect motion labels: sitting on bed, sitting on chair, lying on bed, ambulating.
 Dataset from https://archive.ics.uci.edu/ml/datasets/Activity+recognition+with+healthy+older+people+using+a+batteryless+wearable+sensor

 * Wine (debug only)